Which Foods are Rich in Vitmain B

 Vitamin B8, biotin or vitamin H, is important for our diet as it favors the functioning of the skin and is essential for proper growth and development.
 It is involved in the creation and evolution of sexual glands.
 The Foods rich in vitamin B8 are especially beef liver, egg yolks, brewer's yeast, wheat germ, cauliflower, beans, carrots, whole milk, fruits like strawberries, hazelnuts and chocolate.

 For more information, we advise you to take a look at our article on the top foods rich in biotin.

 Vitamin B9, or folic acid, is essential for growth and proper functioning of the nervous system and brain.
 It also promotes the reduction of amino acids in the blood, and for pregnant women it is very beneficial because it helps the development of the placenta and fetus.
 The foods with vitamin B9 are vegetables, especially spinach,broccoli, legumes, orange juice, asparagus, fruits like banana, melon or strawberries, lemon and yeasts.

 Foods rich in vitamin B12

-Plant foods are not usually a good source of vitamin B12, so vegetarians should use soy milk, tofu and cereals, which have a small amount of cobalamin.
+Plant foods are not usually a good source of vitamin B12, but vegetarians and vegans do have options if they want to keep their vitamin B12 levels to standards.
+They should use soy milk, tofu, nutritional yeast and cereals, which have a small amount of cobalamin.

-If you'd like to read similar articles to Which Foods are Rich in Vitmain B, we recommend you browse around our Healthy living category.
+If you want to read similar articles to Which Foods are Rich in Vitmain B, we recommend you visit our Healthy living category.